 Gasthaus Ähndl Ramsach

 It could hardly be more idyllic in Bavaria: on the left, the small church "Ähndl" (ancestor) with its onion domes, on the right the rustic inn of the same name, behind it the Murnauer Moos with its mountain panorama. "Ähndl" is a popular excursion destination for hikers and mountain bikers, but also for Murnau gourmets.
 Owner Thilo Bischoff is one of the top chefs in the Blue Country and can already boast a Michelin star.
-In addition to his own refined creations, the menu offers a wide range of Bavarian classics - such as crusty roast and Kaiserschmarren - as well as snacks and cakes.
+In addition to refined creations of his own, the menu includes mainly classics of Bavarian cuisine - such as crusty roast and Kaiserschmarren - as well as snacks and cakes.
 In summer, the beer garden offers marvellous views of the Alps.

 Ramsach 2